 Revive Old Post is an excellent tool to get maximum impact from your content.
 It helps you schedule new and old content that can be automatically posted in regular intervals that targets your audience.
 Many businesses make the mistake of never reposting their content, but it’s essential to reshare content in order to improve its performance.
 This tool will help you create a schedule that works for you.

-Loomly isn’t just a social media management tool – it’s also an idea generation platform to help you create ideas that will resonate with your audience and tie in to current trends.
+Loomly isn’t just a social media management tool – it’s also an idea generation platform.
+It helps you create ideas that will resonate with your audience and tie into current trends.
 It suggests ideas related to your industry, any holidays or national days that are close, trending hashtags, and more.
 You can even integrate it with Zapier so that your content generation and publication processes are entirely streamlined.

 Having a social media channel is an excellent way of reaching new audiences and creating a recognisable brand.
 These social media tools represent just a fraction of what’s available on the market to help you make the most of your content and your social channels.
-Brands are going to be expected to keep up with social media and be present on an increasing amount of channels as times go on – best get started sooner rather than later.
+Brands are expected to keep up with social media and be present on more channels as times go on – best get started sooner rather than later.

-Paid media is an external marketing effort that involves a paid placement.
+Paid media is another vital digital marketing technology.
+It is an external marketing effort that involves a paid placement.
 This can include PPC advertising, branded content and display ads.
 It’s a crucial part of any marketing strategy: by picking the right platform and targeting the right demographic, paid media can ensure your message reaches the right audience.
-However, to do this you need the correct tools to track your campaigns.
+However, to do this, you need the correct tools to track your campaigns.
 There are also great tools to help you develop a competitive strategy.

 Using a third-party platform means you can extend visibility of your advert placements and find a larger audience.
 Your ROI needs to be optimal, which means a lot of planning and overseeing your long-term strategy.
 A management platform simplifies the process, allowing you to target your audience more effectively and reduce your overall spend.